 The table below identifies the investment types that are authorized for the City by the California Government Code (or the City's investments policy, where more restrictive).
 The table also identifies certain provisions of the California Government Code (or the City's investment policy, where more restrictive) that address interest rate risk, credit risk, and concentration of credit risk.
 The City's investment policy does not contain any specific provisions intended to limit the City's exposure to interest rate risk, credit risk, and concentration of credit risk.
-This table does not address investments of debts proceeds held by bond trustee that are governed by the provisions of debt agreements of the City, rather than the general provisions of the California Government Code or the City's investment policy.
+This table does not address investments of debt proceeds held by bond trustee that are governed by the provisions of debt agreements of the City, rather than the general provisions of the California Government Code or the City's investment policy.

-Maximum Percentage of Maximum Investment of

-Maximum Portfolio or One Issuer or

-Authorized Investment Type Maturity Amount Amount
+Authorized Investment Type Maximum Maturity Maximum Percentage of Portfolio or Amount Maximum Investment of One Issuer or Amount

 U.S. Treasury obligations 5 years None None

 U.S. Agency securities 5 years None None

 Bankers acceptances 180 days 40% 30%

 Commercial paper 270 days 25% 10%

 National certificates of deposit 5 years 30% Legal Limit

 Repurchase agreements 1 year None None

 Medium-term notes 5 years 30% None

 Mutual accounts N/A 20% 10%

 Money market accounts N/A 20% 10%

 Local agency investment fund (LAIF) N/A None None